**As an Amazon associate I earn from qualifying purchases.

 “People break our hearts, but they create more room in them first, and that room makes it possible for us to become more ourselves.”

-(3 / 5) I was really enjoying this book until one chick PAYS another chick to “date” her to become popular.
+3 out of 5 stars (3 / 5) I was really enjoying this book until one chick PAYS another chick to “date” her to become popular.
 (Cue the music to Can’t Buy Me Love!)
 But I wanted to see where it would go.
 So I continue on.
 Then the deal they make forces one of them to come out before she’s ready?
 I was not impressed!

 There were some very cute moments and some very forward thinking that I really loved.
 But ultimately, I figured an enemies-to-lovers and fake dating concept would have worked a lot better than it did.